bet4a/d3wiki/Axes.md

 ![axes-closed-labels](axes-closed-labels.png)
 ![axes-closed](axes-closed.png)

-Or by filling the background and drawing grid lines.
-In this case we include minor grid lines which subdivide the ticks:
+Or by filling the background.
+In this case we include major and minor grid lines which subdivide the ticks:

 ![axes-open-minor-labels](axes-open-minor-labels.png)

+Note that the grid lines can also be drawn with an open domain, as above.
+And the background need not be filled—we could instead stroke the background to create a frame.

 ## Sectional